2latemc/VideoPlayer/README.md

 # Installation
 Installer will be added later.

-Download the [lastest release](https://github.com/2latemc/VideoPlayer/releases) from the release page.
+Download the [lastest release](https://github.com/2latemc/VideoPlayer/releases) from the release page and run the setup.
-1. Open *C:\Program Files* and make a new folder called Video Player.
-2. Copy the downloaded files into the new folder
-3. Right click the exe, create a shortcut, move the shortcut to **C:\Users\<user>\AppData\Roaming\Microsoft\Windows\Start Menu**
-4. Right click a video file -> Open With -> Choose another app -> Scroll down and select "More Apps" -> Browse the programs exe and select open
-5. Right click a video file again, go to open with, Choose another app, and select the Video Player.
-Make sure to tick "Always use this App to open"

 # Usage